SimonRafferty/Inkplate6-Weather-Display-433MHz/README.md

-Obtain your OWM API key - it's free
+Obtain your OWM API key - it's free  https://openweathermap.org/

+__Note: If you use your API key to receive data too often (once per 30 mins seems OK), it will start blocking you!__

 Edit the owm_credentials2.h file in the IDE (TAB at top of IDE) and change your Language, Country, choose your units Metric or Imperial and be sure to find a valid weather station location on OpenWeatherMap, if your display has all blank values your location does not exist!.
 OPEN WEATHER MAP VERSION - STREAMING JSON